-A straight set of teeth sure makes for a bright, beautiful smile — there's no doubt about it, neat pearly whites that twinkle every time you smile are bound to light up every room you're in.
+A straight set of teeth sure makes for a beautiful smile — there's no doubt about it, neat pearly whites that twinkle every time you smile are bound to light up every room you're in.

 The obvious benefit of fixing crooked or misaligned teeth is a boost in self-confidence.
 You may feel self-conscious about smiling or laughing in front of others.
 You may avoid social situations because you're afraid that people will be looking at your teeth instead of listening to what you have to say.
-When your teeth are straighter, you can't help but smile with a truly wonderful boost.
-In confidence!
+When your teeth are straighter, you can't help but smile with a truly wonderful boost in confidence!

 But we're not here to talk about the superficial benefits of teeth straightening.
-There are significant other advantages that come with having properly aligned, straighter teeth.
+There are other significant advantages that come with having properly aligned, straighter teeth.
 So if you're considering straightening your teeth, or you're in the process of doing so, here are four health benefits to keep in mind.

 1. Straighter teeth can help improve your overall oral hygiene

 Let's start with a big one, and that's your overall oral health.
-The placement of your teeth plays a big role in the overall health of your mouth.
+The placement of your teeth plays a major role in the overall health of your mouth.
 When your teeth are crowded or crooked, it's difficult to keep them clean because toothbrush bristles (and sometimes even dental floss) can't reach all the nooks and crannies where plaque likes to hide.

 Looking at the big picture, straighter teeth mean better oral health, which means fewer expensive procedures at the dentist, so even your wallet will thank you for it!

 2. Straighter teeth make eating easier and more enjoyable